NFL Divisional Round anytime touchdown scorer picks, back McCaffrey to score

-NFL Divisional Round anytime touchdown scorer picks, odds: Model locks in anytime TD scorer best bets
+NFL Divisional Round anytime touchdown scorer picks, odds: Model locks in anytime TD scorer bets

 The SportsLine Machine Learning Model has locked in its top NFL Divisional Round anytime TD picks for players like Christian McCaffrey, Kyren Williams, Courtland Sutton

 Only eight teams remain in the chase to win the 2026 Super Bowl, and we have already guaranteed two different franchises playing in this year's Big Game from last season.
 Given how the NFL has become more offense-focused league in recent years, it shouldn't be a significant surprise that more than half of the top-10 scoring teams make up the eight-team NFL Divisional Round field, with six of the top-10 scoring teams playing this weekend.
-The SportsLine Machine Learning Model has picked its best bets from all four contests to lock in its Divisional Round anytime TD scorer picks, which includes backing star running backs in the 49ers' Christian McCaffrey and Rams' Kyren Williams, along with two wide receivers with odds longer than 2-1 to hit for NFL anytime touchdown scorer bets this weekend.
+The SportsLine Machine Learning Model has picked its best bets from all four contests to lock in its Divisional Round anytime TD scorer picks, which includes backing star running backs in the 49ers' Christian McCaffrey and Rams' Kyren Williams.

 Targeting anytime touchdown bets is one way to approach Divisional Round NFL betting at online sports betting sites.
 With NFL props available for almost every player in every game at DraftKings, the SportsLine Machine Learning Model can help you find value to add to your Divisional Round NFL picks.